lennylxx/pksgnpa/README.md

 # pksgnpa
-Tool used to create NPA archive of visual novel game Stein's;Gate, for translation.
+This tool creates NPA archives used by visual novel game Stein's;Gate, for Chinese translation.

 # exsgnpa
 by asmodean